-During the Second Indochina War (1964-1975), more than two million tons of explosive ordnance were dropped on Laos, making it, per capita, the most heavily-bombed country in the world.
-Today, much of the country is still contaminated with cluster sub-munitions and other Unexploded Ordnance (UXO).
-These kill and injure dozens of people a year, and their presence negatively affects socioeconomic development, preventing access to agricultural land and increasing the costs, through land clearance, of all development projects.
-In 2010, Lao PDR introduced a localised Millennium Development Goal, MDG9: to reduce the impact of UXO.
-The same year, the Convention on Cluster Munitions came into force, obliging Lao PDR to make specific progress on UXO.
+During the Second Indochina war (1964-1975), more than 2 million tons of bombs were dropped on Lao PDR, making it one of the most heavily bombed countries in the world.
+Today cluster sub-munitions and other UXO continue to kill and injure dozens of people a year.
+Large areas of Laos are contaminated with UXO.
+The presence of UXO negatively affects the socio-economic development of the country, preventing access to agricultural land and increasing the costs, through land clearance, of all development projects.
+In 2016, Lao PDR launched a localised Sustainable Development Goal (SDG) 18 on reducing the UXO obstacle to development.

-Through the Government's National Unexploded Ordnance Programmee (UXO Lao), UNDP and other partners help to clear land with improved technology, training de-miners and offering community-based UXO risk education and surveys, particularly in the most UXO-affected provinces.
-UNDP also seeks to improve the overall coordination and planning of the UXO sector as a whole through its institutional support to the National Regulatory Authority for the UXO and Mine Sector. more
+Through the Government's National Unexploded Ordnance Programme (UXO Lao), UNDP and other partners help to clear land with improved technology, training de-miners and offering community-based UXO risk education and surveys, particularly in the most UXO-affected provinces.
+UNDP also seeks to improve the overall coordination and planning of the UXO sector as a whole through its institutional support to the National Regulatory Authority for the UXO/Mine Action Sector in the Lao PDR (NRA). more

 Projects and Initiatives